St. John's Episcopal Church (Cape Vincent, New York)

 St. John's Episcopal Church is a historic Episcopal church located at Cape Vincent in Jefferson County, New York.
 It was built in 1841 and consists of a one-story main block and a lower side wing in the Federal style.
 A three-story entry tower projects from the central bay of the front facade.
 The tower features an eight sided spire.
 Also on the property is the parish cemetery with the earliest gravestones dating to 1852.

 It was listed on the National Register of Historic Places in 1985.

+Fire destroyed the original church in 1999.
+The new church was rebuilt in 2001.